Combinatorics of loop equations for branched covers of sphere: Abstract

 \section{Abstract}

-We prove, in a purely combinatorial way, the spectral curve topological recursion for the problem of enumeration of bi-colored maps, which in a certain way generalize the notion of dessins d'enfant.
+We prove, in a purely combinatorial way, the spectral curve topological recursion for the problem of enumeration of bi-colored maps, which are dual objects to dessins d'enfant.
 Furthermore, we give a proof of the quantum spectral curve equation for this problem.
-As a corollary, we prove a recent conjecture due to Do and Manescu on enumeration of hypermaps and give a new proof for their quantum spectral curve result in this case.
-Then we consider the generalized case of 4-colored maps and prove the corresponding spectral curve topological recursion .
+Then we consider the generalized case of 4-colored maps and outline the idea of the proof of the corresponding spectral curve topological recursion.